microsoft/r-server-fraud-detection/deployr.md

 sudo dotnet /usr/lib64/microsoft-deployr/9.1.0/Microsoft.DeployR.Utils.AdminUtil/Microsoft.DeployR.Utils.AdminUtil.dll
 ```

-Your server has been configuered with a password of  `D@tascience2017` for the  `admin` user.
+Your server has been configuered with the password you chose at deployment for the  `admin` user.
 You can use this utitlity to change the password if you wish.
 (If you do so, you will need to change the password in the  <strong>deployment_main.R</strong> script.)

 You can also use this utility to check on the status of the web server.